Duane Brown reportedly wants a new contract and the Seahawks ‘would love for him’ to be with the team

 Brown is entering the final season of a three-year, $32.5 million extension he signed in July 2018, the summer after he had been acquired by the Seahawks from Houston.

 He is due a $10 million base salary in 2021 and counts $13.35 million against the cap.
-A new deal could be a win-win by extending Brown a year or two and giving him some upfront money and decreasing the cap hit a bit.
+A new deal could be a win-win by extending Brown a year or two and giving him some upfront money while decreasing the cap hit a bit.

 But coach Pete Carroll said following Tuesday’s workout that Brown has made it clear he wants to play as long as he can — and Carroll said the Seahawks hope the same.